 2. Lake Garda, a gem to discover

-Lake Garda has been a favorite destination for Germans since long ago, but to tourists from the UK and the USA, it is lesser-known than Lake Como.
+Lake Garda has been a favorite destination for Germans for a long time, but to tourists from the UK and the USA, it is lesser-known than Lake Como.
 The truth is that Lake Garda is every bit as beautiful, even without… George Clooney (who, by the way, is not easy to spot when he stays at his villa on Lake Como).

 Sirmione is considered a gem of Lake Garda’s southern shore, whose beauty was appreciated by writers, poets, and artists like Goethe, Stendhal, Lord Byron, D.H.
 Lawrence, Gustav Klimt, and Maria Callas.

 Picturesque and romantic, Sirmione seems far away from the hustle-bustle of Milan.
-First, visit the famous Scaliger Castle, dating back to the 13th Century.
+First, visit the famous Scaliger Castle, which dates back to the 13th century.
 Next, admire the Catullo’s Caves, the remains of a Roman Villa overlooking the lake’s blue water.
 Next, get lost in the alleys lined with colorful houses.
 Finally, indulge yourself at one of the alfresco cafés and chill out in this enchanting spot of Lombardy.